-Service-learning (S-L) is a key component of our school’s reaccreditation proposal.
-As pedagogy, it can reinforce any course’s adherence to Chaminade’s mission.
-Extensive research “proves” that well-implemented S-L is highly effective in promoting student learning outcomes.
+As pedagogy, service-learning can reinforce any course’s connection to Chaminade’s mission.
+Extensive research “proves” that well-implemented service-learning is highly effective in promoting student learning outcomes.

 Incorporating Service-Learning into Your Course